needsomesl33p/mac_pf_portforwarder/README.md

 net.inet.ip.forwarding: 0 -> 1
 net.inet6.ip6.forwarding: 0 -> 1

-[+] Creating and loading Packer Filter config file...
+[+] Creating and loading Packe Filter config file...

 pfctl: Use of -f option, could result in flushing of rules present in the main ruleset added by the system at startup.